Algobility/Algobility-Guides/README.txt

 For many guides 'Motivation' is the first heading.
 This is because giving the motivation for why an idea is needed is generally a good way to start a guide.
 Under this heading you can talk about an example of a problem where the naive solution would be too costly.

 # This is another heading
 This is some more text.
 Markdown also allows you to write words in bold by surrounding them with asteriks *like so*.
 To write some text in italics, surround the text with two asteriks **like so**.
+Use italic text for quoting problem statements, notes, etc. Optionally use bold text to emphasize ideas and when introducing new terms.
+As a general rule of thumb, the less bold words in a guide, the better.
+To insert in-line code, surround the text with single backticks \`like so\`.
+Use this when refering to a small snippet of code (e.g. a function call, a condition, etc. )

 ## This is an example subheading